What Is Laissez-Faire Leadership? (Plus Advantages and Tips)

 Characteristics of laissez-faire leadership

-Common characteristics of laissez-faire managed employees
+Common characteristics of laissez-faire-managed employees

 Advantages of laissez-faire leadership

-Laissez-faire management offers the following benefits:
+Laissez-faire management can offer the following benefits:

 Relaxed work environment: Since laissez-faire work environments tend to have less structure and rules, employees are likely to be more relaxed.
 A low-pressure workplace can often lead to higher job satisfaction and productivity.